tobealive/docs/docs/concepts/functions/overview.md

 }
 ```

-V currently does not guarantee, that it will print 100, 200, 300 in that order.
+V currently does not guarantee that it will print 100, 200, 300 in that order.
 The only guarantee is that 600 (from the body of `f`), will be printed after all of them.
 That *may* change in V 1.0.

 ## Generic functions

-Functions can have generic parameters, which are specified using square brackets after the function name:
+Functions can have generic parameters, which are specified using square brackets after the function
+name:

 ```v
 fn each[T](a []T, cb fn (T)) {